 Having two rides helps even out the gaps between rider fitness levels and gives each group a little more elbow room on the road.

-B Ride Note: First Saturday of the Month
+B Ride Note: Reverse on First Saturday of the Month